VasilijePantic/ColorGameProject/README.md

 		//pick a "blue" from 0 - 255
 		var b = Math.floor(Math.random() * 256);
 		return "rgb(" + r + ", " + g + ", " + b + ")";
-	}
+	};

 The app works perfectly and is full responsive.

-This project is a direct result JavaScript and DOM learning process from Udemy's "The Web Developer Bootcamp".
+This project is a direct result JavaScript and DOM learning process from Udemy's "The Web Developer Bootcamp" as a codealong project to summ up all the major things learned until this point.